sungcheolkim78/sungcheolkim78.github.io/_publications/2011-01-01-Optical-tweezers-as-a-micromechanical-tool-for-studying-defects-in-2D-colloidal-crystals.md

 paperurl: 'https://doi.org/10.1117/12.897416'
 citation: ' Sungcheol Kim,  Lichao Yu,  Stephanie Huang,  Alexandros Pertsinidis,  Xinsheng Ling, &quot;Optical tweezers as a micromechanical tool for studying defects in 2D colloidal crystals.&quot; In the proceedings of Optical Trapping and Optical Micromanipulation VIII, 2011.'
 ---
-1) Vacancy-interstitial pairs can be long-lived but annihilate each other.
-2) Tri-vacancies exhibit fluctuating behavior between bound dislocation pairs and local amorphous states.
-3) These observations have implications for understanding the nature of 2D melting.
+1) Vacancy-interstitial pairs can be long-lived but annihilate each other. <br> 2) Tri-vacancies exhibit fluctuating behavior between bound dislocation pairs and local amorphous states. <br> 3) These observations have implications for understanding the nature of 2D melting.<br>

 ### Abstract